10 Unexpected Places to Find Inspiration for Your Next Tapestry Project

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 As a tapestry weaver, finding inspiration for your next project can be a challenge.
 While traditional sources like nature, art, and culture are always great starting points, sometimes unexpected sources can spark new ideas and ignite your creativity.
-In this article, we will explore 10 unexpected places to find inspiration for your next tapestry project.
+In this article, we will explore 10 unexpected places to find inspiration for your next tapestry project --- and suggest a few essential tools, such as a tapestry loom, tapestry yarn, and weaving needles, to help bring those ideas to life.

 Literature can also inspire tapestry designs.
 Whether it's a favorite novel, poem, or play, literary works can provide themes, characters, and symbols that can be incorporated into tapestry designs.
-For example, a tapestry inspired by "Alice in Wonderland" could feature whimsical characters and fantastical elements.
+For a literary‑themed tapestry, consider using high‑quality cotton tapestry yarn that holds detail well.

 Reading more: